Installation

 - Access to Keycloak admin console

-- Keycloak realm configured
+- Keycloak realm set up (can use default

-- Navigate to Clients in the Keycloak admin console.
+- Navigate to Clients in the Keycloak admin console

-- Click Create Client and select SAML as the client type.
+- Select SAML as the client type

 - Set Client ID to:

-https://rootly.com/users/saml/metadata - Click Next and Save.
+https://rootly.com/users/saml/metadata - Click Next and Save

-- Valid redirect URIs:
+https://rootly.com/users/saml - Valid redirect URIs:

-https://rootly.com/*andhttps://rootly.com/users/saml/auth - Master SAML Processing URL:
+- Master SAML Processing URL:

 https://rootly.com/users/saml/auth